 2. Is my development permitted or prohibited?

-- Once you know the property's zoning and LEP, view the instructions in the table below.
+Once you know the property's zoning and LEP, view the instructions in the land use table.

 Note: The Land Use Table provides a list of land use definitions that are permitted with consent or prohibited in each zone.
 For example, in a R2 Low Density Residential zone, a 'dwelling house' is listed as permitted (with consent).
 Using 'dwelling house' as an example, development next to a house (eg. pool, fence, driveway) is considered permitted by the zoning.